 My dad insisted that I draw everyday.
 It didn’t matter for how long or what the subject was, he just encouraged me to draw.
 Often, he would cut out pages from my mom’s magazines, usually full-page ads with faces of men or women.
 He would then cut the faces in half and tape them onto paper.
 The idea being that I would sketch the other half of the face to complete the picture.
 This simple exercise taught me so much about drawing and quickly improved my skills.
 It also gave me time with my dad doing something we both loved.

 It wasn’t until about age 12 that I began drawing animals.
 This is when my passion for drawing really blossomed.
 My dad no longer had to remind me to draw everyday.
 It was all I wanted to do.
 Staring into the faces of cute, furry animals and being able to capture their unique personalities on paper was my ultimate thrill.
 It still is today.

 Looking back, my love for drawing and the skills I have acquired, I come by naturally, thanks to my parents.
-It’s been over 23 years since my dad passed away and not a day goes by that I don’t think of him, especially when I start a new drawing.
+It’s been over 23 years since my dad passed away.
+Not a day goes by that I don’t think of him, especially when I start a new drawing.
 He showed me that if I put my heart and soul into everything I do then even the smallest tasks will have greater meaning.
 Most importantly, he taught me to take the time to do what makes me happy and whenever possible to spread the happiness around.
 This is what I hope to do with every portrait that I draw.

 Below are some of my first drawings I did when I was 12 years old.